 • To expand the functionality of the existing logistics centres

-• To improve staff training, professionality, motivation and satisfaction in the COOP Jednota Group in line with the goals set out for 2019 in Human Resources Management
+• To improve staff development, professionalism, motivation and satisfaction in the COOP Jednota Group in line with human resources aims for 2020

-• To make use of personnel marketing tools to support staff recruitment for store positions
+• To use personal marketing tools to support staff recruitment, especially for store positions